xarray-contrib/xarray-simlab/doc/inspect_model.rst

     xs.variable_info(ProfileU, 'u')
     xs.variable_info(advect_model.profile, 'u_vars')

-Alternatively, we can look at the docstrings of auto-generated properties for each variable, e.g.,
+Alternatively, you can look at the auto-generated docstrings of a process class (configurable via the ``autodoc`` parameter of :func:`~xsimlab.process`):

 .. ipython:: python

-    ProfileU.u?
+   ProfileU?

+As well as the auto-generated docstrings for each variable (only accessible from Model objects), e.g.,

+.. ipython:: python

+    advect_model.profile.u?

 Like :attr:`~xsimlab.Model.input_vars` and
 :attr:`~xsimlab.Model.input_vars_dict`, Model properties